Watch the full video

 Tudor wills and inventories

-This History video introduces teachers to the use of wills and inventories as primary sources for understanding Tudor life.
-It explains how inventories were created separately from wills and provide valuable insights into wealth, occupation, and daily life between 1500 and 1750.
-The video highlights how these sources reveal changes in social status, domestic arrangements, and consumer habits.
-It guides teachers in supporting pupils to examine real inventories, such as those of Richard Lilly and Catalina of Almondsbury, helping children interpret clues and make deductions about status and lifestyle in Tudor England.
+In this History video, teachers are supported in introducing Key stage 2 pupils to the use of wills and inventories as primary sources for understanding Tudor life.
+It explains how inventories were created separately from wills and provides valuable insights into wealth, occupation and daily life between 1500 and 1750.
+The video highlights how these sources reveal changes in social status, domestic arrangements and consumer habits.
+It guides teachers in supporting pupils to examine real inventories, such as those of Richard Lilly and Catalina of Almondsbury, helping the children interpret clues and make deductions about status and lifestyle in Tudor England.

-This video is part of Kapow Primary’s History scheme – England.
+This video is part of Kapow Primary’s Historical evidence videos.
 It supports teachers in using transcribed historical documents to develop children’s source analysis skills and deepen their understanding of social history and evidence-based interpretation.